tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Reordination

-**Casting Time/Duration**: 4 hours**/**Instantaneous
+**Casting Time/Duration:** 4 hours**/**Instantaneous

-**Market/Component Cost**: 600 gp**/**120 gp plus 4 recoveries
+**Market/Component Cost:** 600 gp**/**120 gp plus 4 recoveries

-**Effect**: This ritual aligns someone already invested with divine power with the deity or faith for which the ritual was created.
+**Effect:** This ritual aligns someone already invested with divine power with the deity or faith for which the ritual was created.
 It could be a deity that a person strayed from and wishes to return to, or it might be a different faith altogether.
 It cannot be performed by the character who is being reordained, but that character can assist.
 In most cases, the candidate for reordination is expected to complete a quest to prove his or her commitment to the new faith before the ritual is used.

 Upon completion of the ritual, its subject becomes associated with the appropriate deity, allowing him or her to select feats, talents, spells, or any other class options requiring that tie.
 That person's previous association is dissolved, along with access to any related feats, powers, or other class options.